sonos/torch-to-nnef/docs/tutos/5_llm.md

 !!! tip "work in progress"

-    This cli is still early stage, we intends to support embedding & classification in a near future, as well as other modalities model like Visual and Audio LM.
+    This cli is still early stage, we intend to support embedding & classification in a near future, as well as other modalities model like Visual and Audio LM.

-This same cli allow you to export a model that you would have fine-tuned yourself and saved with [`.save_pretrained`](https://huggingface.co/docs/transformers/en/main_classes/model#transformers.PreTrainedModel.save_pretrained) by replacing the `-s {HUGGING_FACE_SLUG}` by a `-d {MY_LOCAL_DIR_PATH_TO_TRANSFORMERS_MODEL_WEIGHTS}`, if you did your finetuning with PEFT you can just add `-mp` to merge the PEFT
+This same cli allows you to export a model that you would have fine-tuned yourself and saved with [`.save_pretrained`](https://huggingface.co/docs/transformers/en/main_classes/model#transformers.PreTrainedModel.save_pretrained) by replacing the `-s {HUGGING_FACE_SLUG}` by a `-d {MY_LOCAL_DIR_PATH_TO_TRANSFORMERS_MODEL_WEIGHTS}`, if you did your finetuning with PEFT you can just add `-mp` to merge the PEFT